valhuber/ApiLogicServer/README.md

 * **Customizable** - the UI, API and Logic - using Visual Studio code, for both editing and debugging

 ### Docker cleanup
 VS Code leaves the container and image definitions intact, so you can quickly resume your session.
-You may wish to delete this. it will look something like `vsc-api_logic_server...`.
+You may wish to delete this. it will look something like `vsc-ApiLogicProject...`.

 &nbsp;&nbsp;&nbsp;